 Physician assistant demographics have changed a lot over the years.

 Below is the latest demographic and statistical data on physician assistants from the most recent AAPA Salary report.
-Including this cute little PA Demographic Infographic that you are free to download and share.
+I have included this cute PA Demographic Infographic that you are free to download and share!

 PAs are nationally certified and state licensed to practice medicine and prescribe medication in every medical and surgical specialty and setting in all 50 states, the District of Columbia, U.S. territories, and uniformed services.

 We are educated at the graduate level, with all PAs receiving a master’s degree upon graduation from a PA program.

 To maintain national certification, PAs are required to complete 100 hours of continuing medical education every two years and to recertify as medical generalists every ten years.

 - Female: 66.2%

 - Male: 33.1%